-Easiest Lotion Bar Recipe with Beeswax (Non Greasy)
+Easy 3-Ingredient Beeswax Lotion Bar Recipe (Non Greasy)

 Most homemade lotion recipes involve quite a few ingredients, blenders, and more mess than I’d prefer to clean up.
-In contrast, all you need for these hard lotion bars is three ingredients, one pot, and molds – that’s it!
+These lotion bars are the opposite of that.
+All you need for these hard lotion bars is three ingredients – plus a pot and molds.
+That’s it!

 homemade hard lotion bars with beeswax and cocoa butter

-To this base, you can also add vitamin E for longer shelf and/or essential oils for fragrance and healing properties.
+You can also add vitamin E for longer shelf life and essential oils if you’d like a light scent or added skin support.
 If you enjoy working with herbs, you can infuse herbs into oil and then make the lotion bar with the infused oil.

 White Naturals Yellow Beeswax Pellets 1lb (16oz), Pure, Natural, Cosmetic Grade, Organic, Bees Wax Pastilles, Triple Filtered, Great For Candle Making, Soap, Food Wrap, DIY Lip Balms, Lotions